Trail | Pushkar Trail

 Unterkunft

-The mobile safari camp consists of spacious, comfortable double tents, a dining area, a kitchen and a bathroom trolley.
-The tents are approx. 3x3 meters large and high enough to stand comfortably in.
+From day 1 to 8 you will spend the night in the camp.
+The mobile safari camp consists of spacious, comfortable double tents, a dining area, a kitchen and a bathroom trolley (sanitary trolley) The tents are approx. 3x3 meters in size and high enough to comfortably accommodate to stand .
 There are 2 beds with mattresses, pillows and blankets.
-The Bathroom Trolley is a kind of trailer with 2 toilets and 2 small shower cabins.
-Hot water for washing is provided in a bucket.
+Depending on the season, there are warm quilts and woolen blankets or mosquito nets.
+Only in the months of December/January do we recommend that riders who are sensitive to the cold bring a sleeping bag, as temperatures can to 8°C at night at this time of year.
+During the day it is pleasantly warm again (around 25°C).
+The Bathroom Trolley is a kind of trailer that has 2 toilets and 2 small shower cubicles.
+Hot water water is provided in a bucket for washing.
+There is a washbasin outside, as well as a mirror.

 Pferde, Reiten & Zaumzeug